britt-bolin/academic-kickstart/content/home/teaching.md

 weight = 30

 +++
 I teach basic and advanced undergraduate seminars in comparative politics at the University of Mannheim.
-Courses I have taught include:

 * Women in Politics (advanced undergraduate seminar, spring 2019)